ProLint/prolint2/docs/source/usage.rst

 Usage Documentation
 ===================

-This page details how to get started with **ufcc** to work with lipid-protein systems.
+This page details how to get started with **prolint2** to work with lipid-protein systems.
 On the `Prolint's resources page`_ you can get some simple lipid-protein systems to test the tools before moving on with your own systems.

-Creating the UFCC object:
+Creating the PL2 object:
 -------------------------
-The first step to use the **ufcc** tool is to create a *UFCC* object using a structure/topology file and a trajectory file.
+The first step to use the **prolint2** tool is to create a *PL2* object using a structure/topology file and a trajectory file.
 All the supported formats are listed `here`_.

 .. code-block:: python

-      from ufcc import UFCC
+      from prolint2 import PL2

-      target_system = UFCC('coordinates.gro', 'trajectory.xtc')
+      target_system = PL2('coordinates.gro', 'trajectory.xtc')

-By default, **ufcc** will automatically identify the proteins and the membrane in the systems.
-For the proteins **ufcc** will identify all atoms that belong to a standard set of residues based on a hard-coded set of residue names (it may not work for esoteric residues).
+By default, **prolint2** will automatically identify the proteins and the membrane in the systems.
+For the proteins **prolint2** will identify all atoms that belong to a standard set of residues based on a hard-coded set of residue names (it may not work for esoteric residues).
 For the membrane it will identify all the lipids listed below:

 Supported lipid types: `POPC, DPPC, DOPC, CHOL, CHL1, POPS, POPE`.

-But if you have other lipid types in your membrane, you can also add them at the time of initializing the *UFCC* instance.
+But if you have other lipid types in your membrane, you can also add them at the time of initializing the *PL2* instance.

 .. code-block:: python

-      from ufcc import UFCC
+      from prolint2 import PL2

-      target_system = UFCC('coordinates.gro', 'trajectory.xtc', add_lipid_types = ['POPI', 'PSM'])
+      target_system = PL2('coordinates.gro', 'trajectory.xtc', add_lipid_types = ['POPI', 'PSM'])

-Once you have initialized the *UFCC* instance you will be able to access information in your query proteins and your membrane database, including an additional label that is automatically added to each residue and that we called *macros*.
+Once you have initialized the *PL2* instance you will be able to access information in your query proteins and your membrane database, including an additional label that is automatically added to each residue and that we called *macros*.

 The *macros* metadata is going to be useful for the selection of the query and the database groups.
 If the residue is included in the MembraneDatabase group,